DoctorKhan/votex/executive-summary.md

 ## Conclusion

 The Votex application represents a significant advancement in democratic participation through technology.
-By combining secure voting mechanisms with AI-enhanced capabilities, the platform will empower communities to make better decisions faster, rooted in transparency, fairness, and collective wisdom.
+By combining secure voting mechanisms with intelligently enhanced capabilities, the platform will empower communities to make better decisions faster, rooted in transparency, fairness, and collective wisdom.

 The comprehensive planning documents provide a clear roadmap for development, ensuring that the application meets the objectives outlined in the vision document.
 With a test-driven development approach and phased implementation plan, the project is well-positioned for successful delivery.